- Clinical science

 - Seen mostly in patients 30–50 years of age

-- Gain-of-function mutations of TSH receptor gene in a single precursor cell → autonomous functioning of the follicular cells of a single nodule → focal hyperplasia of thyroid follicular cells → toxic adenoma
+- Gain-of-function mutations of TSH receptor gene in a single precursor cell → autonomous functioning of the of a single nodule → focal hyperplasia of thyroid follicular cells → toxic adenoma

 - The autonomous nodule overproduces thyroid hormones → hyperthyroidism → decrease in pituitary TSH secretion → suppression of hormone production from the rest of the gland